abschill/httpuppy/docs/reference/readme.md

 ## Configuration

-In the root you want to run your server in, create a `http.puppy` file.
+In the root you want to run your server in, create a `httpuppy.json` file.
 It follows .ini format, so you can add key value pairs as such to organize your properties.
 The important one for now is the `config` key, which roughly maps to your [`HTTPuppyServerOptions`](https://github.com/abschill/httpuppy/blob/main/docs/interfaces/types_server.HTTPuppyServerOptions.md) configuration object if you are using the library itself.

 In the [base](https://github.com/abschill/httpuppy/blob/main/http.puppy) of the repository you will find an example configuration, the alternative being inline flags that map to the correct keys when stripped of their prefixed `--`.
 The exception is the static option `path` is just aliased to the top level of the file-based config.